 Leadership Development for Women

-CSU’s Leadership Development for Women (LDW) Program has been running for more than a decade.
-LDW provides many opportunities for women to advance their career through training, networking, mentoring and scholarships.
+Charles Sturt University's Leadership Development for Women (LDW) Program has been running for more than a decade.
+LDW provides many opportunities for women to advance their careers through training, networking, mentoring and scholarships.
 The program runs bi-annually, and a LDW conference is held on the alternative year.

 Senior Women's Forum

-Open to women at Academic Levels D&E and General Staff HEW Level 10+, the role of the Senior Women's Forum is to:
+Open to women at Academic Levels D and E and Professional/General Staff Level 10+, the role of the Senior Women's Forum is to:

-- support the LDW Program to enhance the career development of women at CSU.
+- support the Leadership Development for Women Program to enhance the career development of women at Charles Sturt.

 For more information, please contact email@example.com.